Visit Vulcano, Sicily: Mud baths, Great Crater, travel guide

 Mud baths in 2025

 Opposite, the sea gnaws at the foot of a very original rocky cliff crowned with coloured rocks.
+There is no better vantage point from which to admire the entire Baia di Levante.
+However, despite there being a trail leading to the top, access to these ‘faraglioni’ (rocky peaks) is prohibited.

 Fortunately, the sea keeps a safe distance from the muddy pool.
 So there’s no need to be afraid of its eddies and fast currents when it’s agitated.